zambrovski/archive-camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/job-definition/get-query.md

   <tr>
     <td>jobType</td>
     <td>String</td>
     <td>The type of the job which is running for this job definition.
-See the <a href="{{< relref "user-guide/process-engine/the-job-executor.md#job-creation" >}}">User Guide</a> for more information about job types.</td>
+See the <a href="{{< ref "/user-guide/process-engine/the-job-executor.md#job-creation" >}}">User Guide</a> for more information about job types.</td>
   </tr>
   <tr>
     <td>jobConfiguration</td>
     <td>String</td>
-    <td>The context of a job definition provides details about the jobs which will be created.
-For example: for timer jobs it is the timer context.</td>
+    <td>The configuration of a job definition provides details about the jobs which will be created.
+For example: for timer jobs it is the timer configuration.</td>
   </tr>
   <tr>
     <td>overridingJobPriority</td>